 Exercise 1.2 Directivity and free space loss.
-(2015 problem set 1, p2)
+(2015 ps1, p2)

 A satellite dish has a diameter d = 1.5m and an aperture efficiency of 70%.
 Calculate the directivity of the dish at 12 GHz.
 If the distance from a geostationary satellite is 37,000 km calculate the corresponding free-space loss in dB.